ICEF2024 Program

 KAWAMOTO Tohru

-Principal Researcher, AIST (National Institute of Advanced Industrial Science and Technology)
+Principal Researcher, AIST (National Institute of Advanced Industrial Science and Technology);

 ISHII Naoko